1. Responsibility for the Processing of Your Personal Data (Controller)

 We will transmit your personal data to commissioned service providers in Germany and abroad insofar as this is necessary for economic or technical reasons.
 We will carefully select the respective service provider to this end, conclude a processing contract pursuant to Art.
 28 GDPR and check him carefully.
 For the purpose of outsourcing certain business process, we have a legitimate interest in concluding processing contracts with the respective service provider pursuant to point (f) of Art.
 6 (1) GDPR.

-4.3.
-Your personal data that are collected via the customer database are stored on the server of Nine Internet Solutions AG, Albisriederstrasse 243a, 8047 Zürich, Switzerland and/or of Swisscom (Switzerland) Ltd, Enterprise Customers, Müllerstrasse 16, 8005 Zürich, Switzerland and forwarded to these for this purpose.
-This is done on the basis of processing contracts concluded with Nine Internet Solutions AG and Swisscom (Switzerland) Ltd pursuant to Art.
-28 GDPR, in which we have a legitimate interest in the meaning of point (f) of Art.
-6 (1) GDPR.
+5.4.
+Your personal data collected via the customer database will be stored on the server of Nine Internet Solutions AG, Albisriederstrasse 243a, 8047 Zurich, Switzerland and/or Swisscom (Schweiz) AG, Enterprise Customer, Müllerstrasse 16, 8005 Zurich, Switzerland and will be forwarded to them for this purpose.
+This is done on the basis of a contract for order processing concluded with Nine Internet Solutions AG and/or Swisscom (Schweiz) AG in accordance with Art.
+28 GDPR, in which we have a legitimate interest within the meaning of Art.
+6 (1) (f) DSGVO.

 Where your data are transmitted to a third country, we make sure that the data are only transmitted to countries with an adequate level of protection in the meaning of Art.
 45 (1) GDPR or that the controller domiciled in the respective third country has established suitable data protection safeguards.
 For example, these safeguards could be